 With iGrant.io, a Data Using Service can engage in agreements with various Data Sources, facilitating the relationship between a data controller or data processor (as defined in the GDPR). iGrant.io takes a data minimisation approach to personal data transfer where only the consent and transaction logs are stored as well as identity data. iGrant.io does not store the actual data that is being exchanged.

 Personal data storage

-Although iGrant.io provides any data that can be added to a personal data wallet by the individual, as a platform, iGrant.io has a data minimalistic posture and stores only data relevant to identify a person (e.g., email ID and mobile number) and to federate that identity within an ecosystem. iGrant.io also stores an individual’s consent and various transaction logs which information can also be reused as a data source if the individual so desires.
+Although iGrant.io provides any data that can be added to a personal data wallet by the individual, as a platform, iGrant.io has a data minimalistic posture and stores only data relevant to identify a person (e.g., email ID and mobile number) and to federate that identity within an ecosystem. iGrant.io also stores an individual’s consent and various transaction logs which can also be reused as a data source if the individual so desires.

-The key governance aspects of organisations and ecosystem partners are:
+The key governance aspects are:

 Webhooks-based event dispatchers